umovme/umovme-callback-nodejs/README.md

 ### Callback with no authentication

-The below examples shows how uMov.me's callback could be send.
+The below examples shows how uMov.me's callback could be sent.

 ### Callback with no authentication
 ```javascript